GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 categories: [Software, Systems, Design]
 ---

-This topic implies many underlying aspects, for example, the proper user experience or subtle intricacies of project management.
-But if you are asking yourself more mundane questions, such as:
+This topic implies many underlying aspects.
+For example, it may be concerned with the quality of user experience or subtle intricacies of project management.
+If you are asking yourself more mundane questions, such as:
 "How should I partition these classes?" or "How to implement API of the business layer?" this post is for you.
 We begin with well-known basic concepts that you may have encountered elsewhere, but not suspected that they are all parts of the larger picture, and finish with rarely-read graduate-level literature.
 Maybe at the end you will find your own answer to the question - how to design software systems?

-Essentially, software engineering is the art of creating abstractions.
-Quality and elaboration of the used abstractions separate failed systems from successfully designed ones, which code is comprehensible, maintainable and has a minimum amount of defects.
+Software engineering, in its essence, is the art of creating abstractions.
+Quality and elaboration of the used abstractions separate failed software systems from successfully designed ones.
+They have well comprehensible code, they are maintainable, evolvable and have a minimum amount of defects.
 So, how to design quality abstractions, you may ask?
 We can approach this question from the several following perspectives:

 * Separation of concerns.
 * Software modeling.